mihanovak1024/mihanovak1024.github.io/_posts/2021-01-04-the-evolution-of-annoying-mobile-ads.md

 {% include gallery id="google-mobile-ads-2010" caption="Google's In-app Ads in 2010 when ads were mostly in banner format" %}

 As companies noticed the rise of smartphone popularity, quite a few mobile advertisement agencies and ad networks were born in 2010.
-Each company wanted to get a leading edge in the sea of competition in advertisement space, thus each introduced new or improved concepts.
+Each company wanted to get the leading edge in the sea of competition in advertisement space, thus each introduced new or improved concepts.
 A good example is InMobi's [introduction to tablet banners](https://www.inmobi.com/blog/2010/11/24/Introducing-Banners-for-Tablets-Including-iPads): "_Introducing Banners For Tablets Including iPads_", since tablets like Apple's iPad and Samsung's Galaxy Tab started to gain traction.